EMPChief/cs50/Lecture/week5/bignote.md

 - The last element added will be the first one removed
 - Also known as "Last In, First Out"
 - Does not provide the same fairness as FIFO
+- Useful in scenarios where recent items are more important

 ## Resizing Arrays